 Negotiating a Settlement

 Remaining transparent while negotiating settlement is important when pursuing a claim for a dog bite.
 Factors like the severity of the bite don’t prevent you from filing, but they do play a role in the settlement you ask for.
-Consulting with a dog bite attorney can give you insight into what your settlement should look like when taking all evidence into consideration.
+Consulting with a dog bite attorney in Chicago can give you insight into what your settlement should look like when taking all evidence into consideration.
 Asking for an unreasonable settlement to address a minor dog bite will not result in settlement agreement.
 Ultimately, the unending disagreement will push you to bring the case to court.

 Statute of Limitations

 Each state establishes a statute of limitations for their legal processes.
 In Illinois, claimants pursuing personal injury claims have two years to file their lawsuit.
 After this time, the defendant in the case can file a motion in the court to dismiss the claim.
 This motion is typically honored because the claimant gives up their upper hand, so-to-speak, by delaying their claim past the statute of limitations.